bdaralan/PokedexApp/README.md

 ## Disclaimer:
 * This is for practice and learning purposes only.
-* All contents, arts, assets, and data are belong to their respective owners.
+* All contents, arts, assets, and data belong to their respective owners.
 * If you clone this, please give them credits.

 ## Data Resources: